plabble/ptp-codec/README.md

 - 13,14 are reserved for future use
 - **15** ERROR

-## Plabble base packet
+## Plabble packet base
-- Every packet extends the Plabble **base packet**.
+- Every packet extends the Plabble **packet base**.
 - Implementation: [base/mod.rs](./src/packets/base/mod.rs)

+The base of a packet will not be encrypted for it is required for the processing and decryption of the packet.
+It also does not contain any sensitive information.
+However, all encryption methods SHOULD make sure the base cannot be tampered by using a [MAC or authenticated data](#packet-integrity).

-A Plabble packet has the following base structure:
+A Plabble packet base has the following base structure:

 ```toml
 # [u4] the version number of Plabble.
 0 = debug.
 Serialized as first 4 bits of Plabble packet